Research

 Generation HD2

 The Generation HD2 in a Phase 2, placebo-controlled, double-blinded study which evaluates the effect of Tominersen to reduce the production of all forms of the Huntington protein (HTT), including mHTT, the possible cause of Huntington’s disease.
 Eligibility criteria are: 1) a formal diagnosis of early manifest HD or who carry the abnormal Huntington gene and are in the very early stages of the disease with subtle signs (which may only be apparent during a detailed examination by a physician); 2) age between 25 and 50 years.
 Participation involves a minimum of five injections via a lumbar puncture as well as clinic visits.
 The clinic visits take place approximately one every four months.
-If you are interested, please contact Harika Anedal Kekinagath, RN, MSW at (319) 356-8865 or harika-anedalkekinagath@uiowa.edu.
+If you are interested, please contact Harika Anedal Kekinagath, RN, MSN at (319) 356-8865 or harika-anedalkekinagath@uiowa.edu.

 Purview Study